 Interested in a career in law, healthcare, or any other post-graduate opportunity?
 Our pre-professional advising can help put you on the right track.

-We know that choosing a major can be hard work.
-If you are undecided about your major, have a conversation with an advisor.
+We know that choosing a major can stressful, challenging, and often confusing.
+But it doesn't have to be.
+If you are undecided about your major, start by have a conversation with an advisor.
 We can discuss with you the best ways to explore the different majors available at Suffolk.
-Check out these steps to help you get started.
+Also, check out these steps to help you get started.

 Thinking about changing your major?
-Have a conversation with an advisor about making this change and how this will affect your graduation timeline and degree requirements going forward.
-To officially change your major, complete this Change of Major form.
+Have a conversation with an advisor about making this change and how this will affect your degree requirements and graduation timeline.

 Double majors are more structured and require more planning.
 If you are double majoring, or you are thinking about adding a double major, set up a planning appointment with an advisor to discuss your options and graduation timeline.